codecov/vscode/README.md

-**Trouble Shooting**
+**Troubleshooting**

 Is the extension not working?
-VSCode might not be detecting Codecov files if a language matching the pattern has been set and is overriding detecting Codecov as a language provider.
+VS Code might not be detecting Codecov files if a language matching the pattern has been set and is overriding detecting Codecov as a language provider.

 ![How to set Codecov as the language of a Codecov config file](/media/Codecov%20+%20VSCode%20(Troubleshoot).gif)

-If validation is still not working you may need to restart VSCode.
+If validation is still not working you may need to restart VS Code.
 If it is still broken you can [report the issue here](https://github.com/codecov/vscode/issues)